-Which is why this makes a great supplementary card for your family members.
-Put a copy into the hands of your spouse and children – easy to do as annual fees are waived for up to five supplementary cards – and watch the savings rack up.
+This is also why this makes a great supplementary card for your family members.
+Put a copy into the hands of your spouse and children – easy to do as annual fees are waived for up to five supplementary cards – and watch the savings rack up!

 UOB PRVI Miles American Express Card

 The UOB PRVI Miles credit cards are known for their industry-leading local spend earn rate of 1.4 miles per dollar, but it’s the American Express variant that makes having supplementary cards rewarding.

 You’ll be awarded 20,000 air miles if you charge more than S$50,000 in a year.
 If you struggle to reach that limit yourself, get some supplementary cards and have your family to help you.

 This reward encourages having more supplementary cards than less.
 However, do note that only annual fees for the first two supplementary cards are waived.

 The rebate structure may take some working out, but the gist is this: spend at least S$2,000 per month for three months, and it will let you earn the maximum cashback (equivalent to 5% cashback).

 Therefore, keeping your spending up as long as possible will be the most rewarding way to use this card.

 This is where your family members come in: get them to add their spending to the pool in order to fulfil the S$2,000 monthly spend and get the most cashback possible each quarter.